Meet Our Team

 Kenneth P. Cannon (PhD, RPA)

-President, co-owner, Senior Project Manager, Principle Investigator
+President, co-owner, Senior Project Manager, Principal Investigator

 Dr. Cannon is President, and co-owner of CHC and serves as Project Manager and Principal Investigator for all CHC projects.
 He received his PhD in geography from the University of Nebraska-Lincoln where he used GIS and stable isotope analyses to understand the biogeography of prehistoric bison in the Greater Yellowstone Ecosystem.
 Ken brings over 25 years of experience in the lntermountain West through his tenure with the National Park Service and for a private cultural resource management firm.
 Ken also served as interim cultural resource manager at the Valles Caldera, New Mexico for a six-month period in 2003.
 He has supervised a number of projects in Colorado, Idaho, Utah, Washington, and Wyoming, as well as elsewhere in the United States, ranging from small scale surveys to large data recovery and salvage projects.
 Ken is permitted in several western states.
 He is a member of the Idaho Professional Archaeological Council, Utah Professional Archaeological Council and Wyoming Association of Professional Archaeologists.
 He was the founding President of the Rocky Mountain Anthropological Association (2007-2013), has served as Councilor for Archaeology for the American Quaternary Association, and Vice President for Government Affairs and Research for Utah Professional Archaeological Council.
 He is currently the Newsletter Editor for the Utah Professional Archaeological Council.
 He is also a frequent reviewer for the University of Utah Press and serves on the research board for the Hudson-Meng site, Nebraska.
 Ken has published widely on his work in archaeological and interdisciplinary journals.
 He has also received numerous grants for his research.

-Paul Santarone (MS, ABD)
+Paul Santarone (MS, ABD, RPA)

 Senior Project Manager (Boise Office)

-Junior Project Manager
+Project Manager (Whitehall Office)

 Sari Dersam (MA)